 Download the style you want to edit to your computer, and open it in a (plain) text editor like Notepad on Windows, TextEdit on Mac OS X (select “Make Plain Text” under “Format”), or gedit in Linux.
 Other options are Notepad++ for Windows, TextWrangler for Mac OS X, oXygen XML Editor, Emacs in nXML mode, and jEdit, which all support XML syntax highlighting (CSL is an XML-based language) and in some cases also real-time validation against the CSL schema.

 Paste the style code into the Zotero Reference Test pane, so you instantly see the effect of code changes on the style output.
-If you make your edits directly in the test pane, save your edits often via your text editor, as changes in the test pane get easily lost.
+If you make your edits directly in the test pane, save your edits often via your text editor or using the “Save” button , as changes in the test pane get lost easily.

 See the documentation page of the CSL project website for information on making CSL changes (in particular, make sure to take a look at the CSL specification.
 Below we discuss a few common and simple style edits to get you started.